nellya-alf/WSC-Exam/README.md

 # Autoscaler Application
-The application get a list of queues , check the number of their messages and scale the related queue deployment.
+The application get a list of Storage Account Queues, check the number of their messages and scale configure AKS deployments.

 ### Prerequisites